James Hogarth Pringle: Early life

 He was the only son of George Hogarth Pringle (1830–1871) a well known surgeon in Parramatta, New South Wales, Australia.
 Before emigrating to Australia George Hogarth Pringle had worked in Edinburgh with Joseph Lister and had been responsible for the introduction of antiseptic surgical practice into Australia.
-After his father died in 1872, James returned to Britain to school at Sedbergh in Cumberland and from there entered the University of Edinburgh Medical School to study medicine, graduating in 1885.
+After his father died in 1872, James returned to Britain to school at Sedbergh School in Cumbria and from there entered the University of Edinburgh Medical School to study medicine, graduating in 1885.

 After graduation he was able travel to Europe to study surgical practice at Hamburg, Berlin and Vienna.
 This visit to European centres was to prove important because he maintained links particularly with German, Austrian and Swiss surgeons, keeping up to date with their literature.
 He had training in ophthalmology at Moorfields Eye Hospital in London before becoming house surgeon under Professor Thomas Annandale (1838–1907) in Edinburgh Royal Infirmary, and then house surgeon under Sir William Macewen (1848–1924) in Glasgow Royal Infirmary.
 In 1892, he became a fellow of the Royal College of Surgeons of England (FRCSEng) and was appointed Surgeon to Glasgow Royal Infirmary in 1896.
 He became a Fellow of the Faculty of Physicians and Surgeons of Glasgow in 1899.